In this review, we’ll see if the Annie Leibovitz MasterClass on photography lives up to its promises and delivers a course worthy of your investment.

 About Annie Leibovitz

-Annie Leibovitz is portrait photographer with work encompassing Rolling Stone, Vanity Fair, and Washington’s National Portrait Gallery.
+Annie Leibovitz is a portrait photographer with work encompassing Rolling Stone, Vanity Fair, and Washington’s National Portrait Gallery.

 She is famous for photographing well-known celebrities such as Johnny Depp, Lady Gaga, and Kim Kardashian as well as world figures such as the Obama family, Mark Zuckerberg, and Bill Gates.